 Ashwagandha has been known to help reduce stress, anxiety, cortisol (your stress hormone) and c-reactive protein.
 It may help improve memory and research suggests is may reverse neurological toxins that contribute to neurological disease.

 Adding ashwagandha and maca to a smoothie gives it that calming effect boost and helps the adaptogens go down easy.
 You see, many adaptogens are not super palatable, ashwagandha being one of them for me.
 You can still taste it in the smoothie, but it’s a subtle flavor you grow accustomed to.

 I also have a supply of 10 Mushroom Blend powder, which includes 10 adaptogenic mushrooms.
 I love the concept of this type of product to cover a range of health benefits, although I do recommend singling out each adaptogen, at least to start out, to observe any effects.

-I find using almond milk, almond butter, and yogurt yields the best flavor for your protein smoothie.
+I find using a quality protein powder like hemp protein, almond milk, almond butter, and yogurt yields the best flavor for your protein smoothie.
 I use coconut milk yogurt, which is lower in protein than regular yogurt, so keep the protein content in mind when choosing your yogurt.